MartinThoma/MartinThoma.github.io/_posts/2016-03-07-cost-of-fighting-terrorism.md

 This is much harder.
 It needs a deep understanding of what drives people.
 It needs empathy, diplomacy, support.
 Contact.
 Showing people that you care about them.
-That achieving basic goals to help them lead a better live is worth the money (for example: below 35-76 billion US dollars for the millenium goals ([source](https://www.worldbank.org/html/extdr/mdgassessment.pdf)) compared to 468 billion US dollars for 2001-2011 in Iraq).
+That achieving basic goals to help them lead a better live is worth the money (for example: below 35-76 billion US dollars for the millennium goals ([source](https://www.worldbank.org/html/extdr/mdgassessment.pdf)) compared to 468 billion US dollars for 2001-2011 in Iraq).